tanboonjoon/main/docs/UserGuide.md

 Event: `add TASKNAME  [d/DESCRIPTION]  [st/START_DATE] [et/END_DATE] [t/TAG]...`

 > - Tasks can have any number of tags (including 0)
-> - Date format is MM-DD-YYY HH:MM (24 hour Format)
+> - Date format is MM-DD-YYYY HHMM (24 hour Format) e.g. `st/ 10-22-2016 1500`
 > 	- The command also supports natural language dates such as `today 6pm`
 > - If no time is specified, the time will be assumed to be the time right now.
+> - If no start date is specified, it is assumed to be today.
 > - If start date/time is specified but end date/time is not specified, the end date/time will be the same day on 2359.

 Examples: